Rennylex/KnowYourChord/readme.md

 # KnowYourChord

+Yoho, musician!
 KnowYourChord is a small Python CLI for turning piano or guitar performance audio/video into editable music artifacts.

 It takes common media files such as `wav`, `mp3`, `mp4`, or `mov`, extracts the audio, transcribes it to MIDI, and can export MusicXML, PDF sheet music, a source MP3, and a rendered MP3 preview.